-The Brazilian swine production chain is formed by 50 thousand farmers that work in a different range and type of production.
+The Brazilian swine production chain is formed by 50 thousands farmers that work in a different range and type of production.
 This activity has been mostly carried out in confined systems with controlled feeding and health care.
 Despite the economical relevance, Brazilian Environmental Organization considers the confined systems of low environmental quality and high polluter potential, since it generates a great amount of waste and consumes a high amount of water.
 The development of this industrial production showed the necessity of more advanced technologies seeking more efficiency and lower inputs consumption and the reduction of residues and wastewater (Souza et al., 2009).
-Figure 1 shows an example of the sewage collection and treatment of a small swine farm in southeast of Brazil, which does not provide any environmental control of the process.
-In this context, the use of the anaerobic digestion is considered promising for the energetic valorization of the waste produced in the swine process.

-The biogas produced from the sewage is known as a waste-to-energy technology since it reduces the volume and hazardousness of the sewage/sludge and at the same time can produce heat or electricity.
+In this context, the use of the anaerobic digestion is considered promising for the energetic valorisation of the waste produced in the swine process.
+The biogas produced from the sewage is known as a waste-to-energy technology since it reduces the volume and hazardousness of the sewage/sluge and at the same time can produce heat or electricity.
 It also reduces the environmental impacts generated by improper waste disposition and generates an extra income for the farmers, in additional to provide improvement on sanitary standards in rural areas (Oliveira et al., 2011).